wh0o7/TelegramMusicStatus/README.md

 ## Overview 🎶

 TelegramMusicStatus is a project designed to keep your friends in the loop about your music preferences.
-It updates your Telegram status with the currently playing track from Spotify or AIMP audio player.
+It updates your Telegram status with the currently playing track from Spotify or AIMP audio player and can retrieve info about what is currently playing from LastFm.
 Whether you're grooving to a tune or enjoying a podcast, your Telegram status will reflect your musical mood.
 Even during pauses in playback, your status will remain fresh and catchy.

 ## Installation 🚀